Skip to main content

 Artificial intelligence is scaling faster than any technology in history.
 Models are growing from billions to trillions of parameters, and enterprises are running more AI workloads than ever before.
 But there’s one bottleneck: compute.
 Traditional GPUs, dominated by NVIDIA, are no longer enough to fuel explosive AI demand.
 This has triggered a massive global shift toward custom AI chips—the biggest infrastructure revolution since cloud computing.

 Google, Amazon, Meta, Microsoft, and OpenAI are now building their own silicon, each designed specifically for the next era of AI systems.
 This race is reshaping the semiconductor landscape and determining which companies will lead the next decade of AI innovation.
+What began as a niche effort to optimize AI workloads has now turned into a global competition worth hundreds of billions of dollars.

 Why Custom Silicon Is Exploding in Demand